pliniker/mo-gc/README.md

 the GC is just another thread, reading data structures and freeing any that are no longer live.

-Those seem reasonable tradeoffs in a time when scaling out by adding processors rather than up through increased clock speed is now the status quo.
+That seems a reasonable tradeoff in a time when scaling out by adding processors rather than up through increased clock speed is now the status quo.

 This is not particularly intended to be a general purpose GC, providing